Join JTC where your contribution will be valued.

 - Degree 2:1, or equivalent

-- Part or Qualified company secretary with relevant experience – listed and/or professional/financial services experience preferred.
+- Qualified company secretary with 5+ years’ relevant experience

 Main Responsibilities and Duties

-- Administer and monitor a varied client portfolio with an emphasis on UK listed Investment Trusts within the timescales set and agreed, investigating and suggesting enhancements where necessary, ensuring timely and effective client care
+- Administer and monitor a varied client portfolio with an emphasis on UK corporate entities some of which will be listed within the timescales set and agreed, investigating and suggesting enhancements where necessary, ensuring timely and effective client care

 - Understand the relevant legislation and ensuring that all activities undertaken meet legislative requirements